 Through a series of short, intensive field exercises, students will hone their skills in observation, developing testable hypotheses, and designing ways to test those hypotheses.
 We will also explore field techniques and approaches in ecology, and especially approaches related to measuring plant and avian biodiversity.
 Students will have the option to participate in field trips to remote sites in the Pacific Northwest.
 Research projects will be formally presented by groups and individuals at the end of the quarter.
 Finally, student research manuscripts will be created throughout the quarter, utilizing a series of intensive multi-day paper-writing workshops.
 We will emphasize identification of original field research problems in forest habitats, experimentation, data analyses, oral presentation of findings, and writing in scientific journal format.

-plant and wildlife ecology, environmental studies, habitat management, ecological restoration, and conservation biology
+This offering will prepare you for careers and advanced study in: plant and wildlife ecology, environmental studies, habitat management, ecological restoration, and conservation biology

 $300 for an overnight field trip.